-All classes have designated times during which they eat lunch in the school hall (Cafetorium).
+All classes have designated times during which they eat lunch in The Hall.
 Lunch times are between 11:30 a.m. and 1:10 p.m.
-Students are expected to behave in a courteous fashion while eating lunch, and to clean their space before leaving.
+Students are expected to behave in a courteous fashion while eating lunch and to clean their space before leaving.